johanley/almanac/README.md

 # Islander's Almanac

-Errata and background info for the *Islander's Almanac*.
+Background info and errata for the *Islander's Almanac*.

+Sample of the content is [here](https://github.com/johanley/almanac/tree/master/2026/Charlottetown).

 Contact the author: johnohanley85@gmail.com